-Standing on the Stone Bridge in Riga, I closed my eyes and let the warm sun-rays gently touch my face.
+Standing on the Stone Bridge in Riga, I closed my eyes and let the warm sun rays gently touch my face.
 Under my feet, Latvia’s grandest river Daugava was restlessly rushing faster than afternoon traffic and in front of me, confidently raising in the bluish sky, were pointy church towers.

-Two weeks we spent in Latvia last year kind of ignited a newly found appreciation for our own country.
+The two weeks we spent in Latvia last year kind of ignited a newly found appreciation for our own country.
 Intrigued by foreign cultures and tropical islands, we often forget the beauty that our motherland has to offer.
 And I find it funny how we come to fully appreciate something once we are away for an extended period.

 Visiting ‘home’ after living abroad for 16 years is a strange transition.
 Although we never go longer than a year without travelling to Latvia, every occasion brings a bundle of emotions.

-Reconnecting with childhood, bumping into my old math teacher and meeting up with aunties while visiting hometown is always exciting and overpowering at the same time.
+Reconnecting with childhood, bumping into my old math teacher and meeting up with aunties while visiting my hometown is always exciting and overpowering at the same time.

 The joys of being an expat can be crazy and beautiful at the same time; living in a different country means having a double set of lives, homes, and families.
 Latvia is our home, yet home is also a feeling when a plane lands in Dublin Airport, and we step outside the terminal.

 8 Things We Never Thought We’d Miss About Latvia

 As much as we have adapted to life on the island, beyond the obvious things, such as family and friends, there are lots of things we sometimes long for.

 Latvia, a big part of my heart, will always belong to you.
 You taught me so much about myself and the world around me.
 You are beautiful, and you are still our home.

 They say you never know what you miss until it’s gone couldn’t be closer to the truth.
 Below is the list of little things that are important and close to our hearts.